-- 1. Closed Sessions-confidential discussions with the legislative body as permitted by the Brown Act. - Special Presentations/General Communications-the presentation and receipt of ceremonial resolutions and celebrations not requiring formal legislative body action. - 3.
-Public Comment-Matters Not on the Agenda-oral communications from the audience regarding matters not on the agenda but within the subject matter jurisdiction of the city. - 4.
-Consent Calendar-considered one item, consisting of matters routine in nature and not likely to be subject to debate or inquiry by the members or the public; typically adopted in one motion. - 5.
-Public Hearings-duly noticed hearings as mandated by local, state, or federal law, providing an opportunity for public review and comment of a proposed action by the council. - 6.
-Discussion Calendar-non-routine items requiring an oral presentation and discussion before action is taken. - 7.
-Information Items-items when staff is required by federal or state law or city code to inform council of an issue when authority has been delegated to a person, position, board, or commission. - 8.
-Council Ideas, Comments, and Questions: - a.
-Brief oral or written reports summarizing meeting or conference attendance at city expense, as required by AB 1234;10
+- 1. Closed Sessions: confidential discussions with the legislative body as permitted by the Brown Act. - Special Presentations/General Communications: the presentation and receipt of ceremonial resolutions and celebrations not requiring formal legislative body action. - 3.
+Consent Calendar: considered one item, consisting of matters routine in nature and not likely to be subject to debate or inquiry by the members or the public; typically adopted in one motion. - 4.
+Public Hearings: duly noticed hearings as mandated by local, state, or federal law, providing an opportunity for public review and comment of a proposed action by the council. - 5.
+Discussion Calendar: non-routine items requiring an oral presentation and discussion before action is taken. - 6.
+Information Items: items when staff is required by federal or state law or city code to inform council of an issue when authority has been delegated to a person, position, board, or commission.

-- b.
-Requests that city manager or staff report on various issues; - c.
+- 7. Council Ideas, Comments, and Questions: - a.
+Brief oral or written reports summarizing meeting or conference attendance at city expense, as required by Assembly Bill 1234 (Government Code, § 53232.3); - b.
+Requests for the city manager or staff to report on various issues; - c.
 Requests to place items on a future council meeting agenda; - d.
-Requests to refer preparation or review of non-binding resolutions or ordinances to the Law and Legislation Committee; and reports on district and citywide activities or news.
+Requests to refer preparation or review of non-binding resolutions or ordinances to the Law and Legislation Committee; and - e.
+Reports on district and citywide activities or news. - 8.
+Public Comment-Matters Not on the Agenda: oral communications from the audience regarding matters not on the agenda but within the subject matter jurisdiction of the city.